 Where to Park at the Radisson Blu and JW Marriott Hotels

 The entrance to the JW Marriott is on the north side of the Mall of America.
 Turn onto Northeast Court off of Lindau Lane.
 We’ve always driven right into the parking ramp, but you can also pull up to the hotel entrance to drop off your bags.
-Parking is $17 per night.
-We have had the fee waived during one stay, but not on another stay.
+Parking is $18 per night, plus tax.
+We have had the fee waived during one stay, but not on two other stays.

 When you leave the JW Marriott parking lot for the last time during your stay, keep your room key handy because you will need that to exit the parking ramp.

 The ramps at both locations were very clean, well lit, felt safe, and convenient to the hotel lobby.

 Comparing the Pools at the JW Marriott and Radisson Blu

 The pool at the Radisson Blu is a saline pool, and the depth varies from 3’ 6” to 4’ 10”.
 There are a lot of tables, chairs, and lounge chairs in the pool area.
 The pool room has a television, and a cool vending machine that sells pool toys.